oprypin/nim-csfml/README.md

     - `unsigned int` is mapped as `cint`, etc., so you don't have to bother with unsigned conversions.
 This shouldn't cause problems, but it might.
     - The *util* module contains some types that provide implicit conversions.
         - For example `sfBool` which is defined as `int`, is mapped to the `IntBool` type with conversions to Nim's `bool`.
-- If you want to use some particular CSFML function but don't know what it maps to in *nim-csml*, you can just search for its name in the [documentation][].
+- If you want to use some particular CSFML function but don't know what it maps to in *nim-csfml*, you can just search for its name in the [documentation][].
 - Most of the [documentation][] is taken directly from CSFML, so don't be surprised if it talks in C/C++ terms.

 See [examples](examples) to learn more.